alaaNfissi/Mental-Health-Monitoring-MMER/README.md

   <p align="center">
     Advancing Mental Health Monitoring with Deep Learning-Based Multimodal Emotion Recognition.
     <br />
-    <strong>This paper has been submitted for publication in Canadian AI.</strong>
+    <strong>This paper has been accepted for publication in Canadian AI.</strong>
     <br />
   </p>
 </div>